 Why use ModernAdvisor?

-ModernAdvisor offers tiered rates depending on the amount of funds that you deposit into an account.
+ModernAdvisor offers tiered rates depending on the number of funds that you deposit into an account.
 Additionally, ModernAdvisor offers various options for investing, such as socially responsible investment options and various risk levels to help you manage and maximize your investing potential.
-Minimum deposits are not required to open an account, meaning you can contribute until you make it until the treshold of $1,000.
+Minimum deposits are not required to open an account, meaning you can contribute until you make it until the threshold of $1,000.
 It’s also easy to use.

 ModernAdvisor qualifications and fees